Skip to content

 On May 26, 1987, businessman Wallace Wilkinson, riding a tide of support for a lottery, scored a stunning upset over businessman and former governor John Y. Brown, Jr., in the primary race for governor.
 The victory came less than two months after Wally trialed the eight contestants.
 In one of Kentucky’s greatest political upsets, the Casey County native defeated John by over 56,000 votes.

 On May 26, 1988, Toyota Motor Manufacturing Kentucky Inc. produced its 1st car in Georgetown.
-The car is permanently displayed at the plant.
+The auto company permanently displays the car at the plant.

 On May 26, 1989, Queen Elizabeth II arrived in Lexington for her 3rd Kentucky visit.
 Her hosts, Mr. & Mrs. William S. Farish III, and local dignitaries greeted her at the Lexington airport.
 In addition, the Farish family hosted President Bush the week before Queen Elizabeth’s visit, and Queen Elizabeth hosted President Bush the night before she visited Kentucky.
-The Queen ventured from the Farish’s 3,000-acre Land’s End Farm only to see her stallions around the Bluegrass.
+The Queen ventured from the Farish’s 3,000-acre Land’s End Farm only to see her Bluegrass stallions.

 On May 26, 1992, U.S. Rep. Carroll Hubbard and his wife Carol Brown Hubbard, lost their primary races.
 They had hoped to be Kentucky’s 1st husband-wife team in Congress.
 Hubbard, a nine-term incumbent, lost to Tom Barlow in Western Kentucky in the night’s biggest surprise.

-On May 26, 2002, while in Lexington for a deposition, Wallace Wilkinson began to experience chest pains and entered St. Joseph’s Hospital.
+On May 26, 2002, while in Lexington for a deposition in his Ponzi scheme case, Wallace Wilkinson began to experience chest pains and entered St. Joseph’s Hospital.
 Soon afterward, doctors discovered another lymphatic mass, and he died less than two months later.

 May 26, 2004, Kyle Estep from Ohio caught a state record Channel Catfish weighing 32 pounds in the Ohio River in Boyd County.